apache/pulsar/.github/PULL_REQUEST_TEMPLATE.md

   - Fill out the template below to describe the changes contributed by the pull request.
 That will give reviewers the context they need to do the review.

-  - Make sure that the change passes the CI checks.

   - Each pull request should address only one issue, not mix up code from multiple issues.

   - Each commit in the pull request has a meaningful commit message